Use keyboard arrow keys to navigate…

 We have less than a decade left to fundamentally reshape the economy, halve carbon emissions and limit our global temperature increase to 1.5C.
 This is a seismic challenge that demands global co-operation.
 We have no room for failure.
 The climate crisis is worsening and, worryingly, international efforts to decarbonise are way off track.

-As pioneers in sustainability, biophilic design and know it is critical to human health to include natural systems and processes in our buildings and constructed landscapes.
+As pioneers in sustainability, green tech and biophilic design, we know it is critical to human health to include natural systems and processes in our buildings and constructed landscapes.
 We are here to start a green revolution.
+Join us!

 Lanzarote - a dramatic landscape of lava and volcanoes surrounded by sea.